mubaidr/vite-vue3-browser-extension-v3/README.md

 We're developing a new and improved browser extension template with exciting features like authentication, payment processing, and more.
 Your feedback is crucial to us!

-## [Please take a moment to fill out our feedback form](https://forms.gle/2nzS2AQkVGmqHTLV6)  and let us know if you would be interested in purchasing template, along with any features you would like to see.
+## [Please take a moment to fill out our 3 question feedback form](https://forms.gle/2nzS2AQkVGmqHTLV6)  and let us know if you would be interested in purchasing template, along with any features you would like to see.

 Thank you for your time and support!